Opinion | Joe Biden is clearly failing as an entertainer

 Perhaps Cornyn was only trolling, and he doesn’t actually miss the days when Trump would tweet something horrifying and he and his colleagues would have to pretend that they were only vaguely aware that the president was on Twitter and certainly hadn’t seen the tweet in question.

-What’s most notable is the idea that if the president isn’t spending all his time on the performative part of his job, then he must not really be “in charge.”
+What’s most notable is the idea that if the president isn’t spending all his time on the performative part of his job, he must not really be “in charge.”

 Yes, just as he promised, Biden has not desperately sought to seize every shred of our attention every moment of every day.
 And it’s true that he hasn’t done all many interviews since becoming president.
 His Twitter feed is indeed rather dull.